OAGi/Score/docs/user_guide/index.rst

 See `Search and Browse CC Library <#search-and-browse-cc-library>`__ to find the DT needed.

-**Tip**: Using the DT DEN pattern that is “Data Type.
-Type” along with the double quotes can help filter the research result down to mostly data types without having to use the Type filter.
-For example, type “Amount.
-Type” (double quotes should be included) in the *DEN* field.
+**Tip**: Using the DT DEN pattern that is "Data Type.
+Type" along with the double quotes can help filter the research result down to mostly data types without having to use the Type filter.
+For example, type "Amount.
+Type" (double quotes should be included) in the *DEN* field.

 View detail of a DT
 ^^^^^^^^^^^^^^^^^^^